SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 This indicates that the 8-parameter model, while it pretends to have slightly better prediction $p$-values, is almost certainly achieving that by over-fitting.
-(If only we had enough data to crossvalidate, so we could tell!)
+(If only we had enough data to LASSO and crossvalidate, so we could tell!)

 So we conclude that the 4-parameter model makes acceptably good predictions of the Better/Worse trend in Inflation, U6, and not much else.
 (Labor Force Participation Rate